 When it comes to shipping freight, there are several alternatives to choose from.
 Each type of transportation can be beneficial, however, it hardly depends on your business objectives, type of freight, dimensions, and a few other factors.
-Before diving into the diverse world of freight shipping, you should get acquainted with the two primary transportation modes: full truckload (TL) and less-than-truckload (LTL).
+Before diving into the diverse world of freight shipping, you should get acquainted with the two primary transportation modes: full truckload (FTL) and less than truckload (LTL).
 If you aren’t familiar with the two, you might be asking what the difference between these two shipping methods is and which one will work better for you?

 What Is Full Truckload Shipping?

-Unlike truckload shipping, less-than-truckload shipping means that you partially use the trailer space and share the overall load cost with other shippers.
-The LTL market is small compared to other shipping modes, however, it is popular among small businesses and individual shippers.
-For small shippers, this method offers much more flexibility and other benefits compared to TL shipping.
+Unlike truckload shipping, LTL shipping means that you partially use the trailer space and share the overall load cost with other shippers.
+The less than truckload market is small compared to other shipping modes, however, it is popular among small businesses and individual shippers.
+For small shippers, this method offers much more flexibility and other benefits compared to LTL shipping.

 What Are the Benefits of Full Truckload?

 Full truckload shipping is a fast and reliable way to ship large amounts of freight.
 Truckload shipping will work for you, if:

 - You have enough goods to fill in the entire trailer space (from 15,000 to 50,000 pounds)

 - You want a truck dedicated just to your load

 Truckload shipping can be more expensive than LTL but requires less handling.
 This increases the chances of your load having accurate transit time and fewer chances of delay.